 - 4.1.1 Prior to competition, the head coach must submit the scores from the four Volleyball Skills Assessment Tests (VSAT), i.e., serve, forearm pass, spike and bump-set, for each player on his/her roster.
 (These tests are for player/team assessment only and are not competition events for medals and ribbons.
 Information regarding the VSAT follows in Section D.) - 4.1.2 The head coach also must identify his/her six best players in terms of their on-court playing ability by placing a star next to their names on the roster. - 4.1.3 A "team score" shall then be determined by adding the top eight players' VSAT scores and then dividing that total by eight. - 4.1.4 Teams are initially grouped in divisions according to the VSAT team score. - 4.1.5 A classification process shall then be conducted as a means of finalizing the divisioning process.
 Suggestions for this process include, but are not limited to: - 4.1.5.1 Playing classification rounds where teams will play one or more sets, with each set lasting at least five minutes or 10 points, whichever comes first.
-Each team will be required to play all team members. - 4.1.5.2 Playing "pool play" rounds to establish divisions. - 4.1.5.3 Tournament Directors are encouraged to require that all players on a roster participate during the divisioning round for a minimum time or points as established by the tournament committee.
+Each team will be required to play all team members. - 4.1.5.2 Playing "pool play" rounds to establish divisions. - 4.1.5.3 All players on the roster during a Divisioning Round must participate in the match, unless injured or ill.